 When I feed the chickens, I simply scatter the feed along the ground in their run.
 This entertains them, as they can spend their morning scratching through the soil like they do naturally.
-During the winter months, I’ll feed them inside the coop, but during the warm, dry months this seems to work fine.
+During the winter months, I'll feed them inside the coop.

 Also note: while it's possible to make this feed without corn, I have no reason to do such.
 Because I am able to buy an organic, non-GMO from Azure, I feel confident feeding it to my chickens in this quantity.
 If left to their own devices free-ranging, chickens would punish some corn.
 So corn it is, for us.
 Feel free to substitute for another high protein feed stuff (such as sunflower seeds), if you wish.